InsideEarth2150/Patch_2.3/README.md

 # Description #

-Patch 2.3 is an InsideEarth Community Deloped balancing update for The Moon Project and Lost Souls (Earth 2150 Expansions).
+Patch 2.3 is an InsideEarth Community Developed balancing update for The Moon Project and Lost Souls (Earth 2150 Expansions).

-The included scripts open new useful possibilities of the game.
+The update will include the following.

-## New & Fixed Scripts ##
+- New & Fixed Scripts

+- Fixed ingame bugs present in 2.2

-## Exhanced DES Game Type ###
+- Enhanced DES Game Type

-## Fixed Executable ##
+- Fixed Executable

-# Reporting bugs, improvements, requesting features, etc. #
+## Reporting bugs, improvements, requesting features, etc. ##

 You can create new issues or feature requests here or join the IEO community on [Discord][DiscordLink] for further details.